 All fellows are offered a competitive stipend with a very attractive benefits package, including professional development funds and 22 days of vacation time, in addition to paid holiday and seasonal days.
 Health care benefits are included, and fellows have access to a number of campus services as a member of the University of Michigan community.

 Selection Timeline and Notification

 Our program is a participating member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and will be participating in the APPCN Resident Matching Program.
 Details about the Matching Program can be obtained at the APPCN website (http://www.appcn.org).
 Please note that all applicants for these positions must register with the National Matching Service and abide by the posted timeline.
-Interviews will be conducted at the North American Meeting of the International Neuropsychological Society in New York City.
-Our adult track will also offer interviews at the Annual Rehabilitation Psychology Conference in Orlando, Florida.
+Interviews will be conducted at the North American Meeting of the International Neuropsychological Society in Denver.
 We can arrange onsite interviews as necessary for either track.
 This residency site agrees to abide by the APPCN policy that no person at this facility will solicit, accept, or use any ranking-related information from any residency applicant.

 Applicants are required to submit the following materials:

 - Curriculum Vitae, including status of your dissertation

 - Three letters of recommendation (at least 2 from recent/current clinical supervisors, 1 MUST be from your graduate program training director)

 - 1-2 relevant clinical neuropsychological reports (appropriately de-identified) that are representative of the applicant’s current report writing skills

 - Official graduate transcripts (these can be sent directly and separately from the electronic submission)

 - .
 The APPCN Verification of Completion of Doctorate form